open-telemetry/opentelemetry-java-contrib/baggage-processor/README.md

-# OpenTelemetry Baggage Span Processor
+# OpenTelemetry Baggage Span and Log Record Processor

-The `BaggageSpanProcessor` and `BaggageLogRecordPRocessor` read entries stored in Baggage from the parent context and adds the baggage keys and values to the `Span`, respectively `LogRecord`, as attributes on start, respectively emit.
+The `BaggageSpanProcessor` and `BaggageLogRecordProcessor` read entries stored in Baggage from the parent context and adds the baggage keys and values to the `Span`, respectively `LogRecord`, as attributes on start, respectively emit.